The Sunset Limited also Rises / January 2013

 He said, "But is it worth it?"

-"We will be back in a couple weeks for Hemingway's Pamplona running-of-the-bulls party on Fulton Street," Norma said to the ticket-taker at the Sunset Limited's platform gate.
+"We will be back in a couple weeks for Hemingway's Pamplona running-of-the-bulls party on Frenchmen Street," Norma said to the ticket-taker at the Sunset Limited's platform gate.
 The ticket-taker closed her eyes and handed us back our ticket stubs.
 We closed the curtains and dozed off as the train slipped out past the Arena and the Superdome.

 "The big one looks like the box the little one came in," Norma said, before snoring.